How to Backup Data without Booting into Windows

 If you have another computer, you can remove the hard drive from the dead PC and connect it to the new computer, using it as a data drive.
 There, you will be able to use all the data on the old drive.

 If you don't have a second PC, you can either try to access your data from USB installation media or file backup software as introduced on this page for help.

 2. How do I recover files from an unbootable hard drive?

 If it's a system hard drive and it won't boot, remove it from your old computer and connect it to a new computer to continue using all data.
-You can also use a professional data recovery software to directly restore data from a hard drive that won't boot.
+You can also use professional data recovery software to directly restore data from a hard drive that won't boot.

-If it's a data drive that fails to boot, it may contain some bad sector or corrupted file system.
+If it's a data drive that fails to boot, it may contain some bad sector or a corrupted file system.
 You'll need a professional hard disk repair tool or take it to a local repair center for help.